-That’s exactly what a growing number of retirees are doing—the percentage of renters over 60 grew by 43% in the last decade.
+That’s exactly what a growing number of retirees are doing—the percentage of renters over 60 grew by 8,9% in the last year.

 So, if you’re tempted to sell and rent and you’re wondering “Should I sell my house and rent in retirement?” you’re not alone.

 Of course, renting after retirement can also have it’s challenges so, before you take the plunge to sell your house and rent in retirement, it’s best to understand all your options and what they involve.

 Discover your home’s worth online for free in minutes!

 What are your reasons for wanting to sell your home to rent?

 Just like any major life decision, selling your home and renting in retirement requires careful thought and planning.
 Understanding your reasons for wanting to sell your house when you retire will help you decide if the decision makes sense for you.

 So, why should you opt to sell your home and rent in retirement?